 Your grade in this course will be based on two midterm exams, a final exam, and a journal project.
-Each exam will be computer administered via WebCT .
-The first midterm is weighted less than the other tests so that you can get used to WebCT exams and my style of exam questions - without too much at stake.
+Each exam will be computer administered via Moodle.
+The first midterm is weighted less than the others so that you can get used to the exams and my style of exam questions - without too much at stake.
 It will be up to you to go to the appropriate computer lab some time within the allotted period to take the tests.
 The tests will not be administered during class periods.
 The tests will contain multiple choice questions, true/false, matching etc. and may contain short answer questions.
-The dates during which you will be allowed to write the tests are as tentatively scheduled as follows.
-These times may change due to the availability of the computer lab for the tests.
+The dates during which you will be allowed to write the tests will be announced early in the semester.